 Dr Wodak pointed out that the government “rejected almost immediately” five of the 109 report recommendations, which had “previously been proposed many times before”.
 These included pill testing, abolishing drug dogs, more safe injecting facilities and prison needle and syringe programs.

-The drug law reformist further told Sydney Criminal Lawyers that Berejiklian’s depenalisation would simply “bring NSW into line with all other states, except Queensland” regarding options other than charges for personal possession, which is similar to the way our state currently deals with cannabis.
+The drug law reformer further told Sydney Criminal Lawyers that Berejiklian’s depenalisation would simply “bring NSW into line with all other states, except Queensland” regarding options other than charges for personal possession, which is similar to the way our state currently deals with cannabis.

 Decriminalisation is key